QingLu-USF/Notes_Gitbook/WritingRPackages.md

   2. Save data variable into the "Data" folder with the following R code:
   > save(DataSetName,file="filename.RData")
   >

 Note: after the package is loaded by library(package name), the data set can be accessed via the name DataSetName, not "filename".
+See more details on including data sets in the R package at https://r-pkgs.org/data.html

 In the Console, run: